Several floors below the daily bustle of Seattle’s famed public market, an octogenarian and a 5-year-old prepared a meal.

 They’re not related, but Olivia – and the rest of the class – calls her Grandma Ding.

 The daycare center, which caters to families who live and work in the Pike Place Market community, regularly invites older adults to interact with the children.
-The intergenerational bonding is part of the state’s Foster Grandparent program, which pairs low-income adults over 55 with children who need one-on-one support.
+The intergenerational bonding is part of the federally-funded Foster Grandparent program, which pairs low-income adults over 55 with children who need one-on-one support.
 The senior volunteers help with anything the kids may need – reading, communication issues, social anxieties or language barriers – and receive a small monthly stipend to help pay for transportation and training.

 The idea is that different generations can learn from each other and provide one another with companionship.
 Older adults often love the structure and sense of community, but can also help children practice focusing, being patient and accepting people who don’t look like them or speak the same language, said Kathleen Richardson, the executive director of Pike Place’s day care.